ibhagwan/fzf-lua-frecency.nvim/README.md

 ## How it works
 - Files are ranked based on a frecency score.
 This score decays exponentially over time with a half-life of 30 days - i.e. if the current score is `1`, it will decay to `0.5` in 30 days.
 - Scores are not stored directly.
 Instead, an `mpack`-encoded file keeps track of the `date_at_score_one` for each file, which represents the time at which the file's score will decay to `1`.
 Using the `date_at_score_one`, current time, and decay-rate, we can derive a file's current score.
-- When a file is selected, the score for that file is computed, incremented, and converted back to a `date_at_score_one` format.
+- When a file is selected, the score for that file is computed, incremented by `1`, and converted back to a `date_at_score_one` format.
 - The files are sorted based on current score and output to a `txt` file which is scoped to the current working directory.
   - Files with a score of less than `0.95` (a file that hasn't been accessed in two days) are filtered out - these files will be grouped with the results of `fd` instead.
 Files that are no longer available (i.e. deleted) are also filtered during this step.
 - When the picker is invoked, the `txt` file is read and it's content are streamed into the UI.
 In parallel, the results from `fd` are also streamed in.